dashpay/dips/dip-ct.md

 | Value | If header byte is not `0x00` | Varies | `hex` | Big-endian | Bulletproof which proves that the ConfidentialAmount is within the range of 0 and `MAX_MONEY`|

-#### Pederson Commitments
+#### Pedersen Commitments

-A Pederson commitment can be thought of as a sealed box which is tamper-proof and contains a secret.
-Mathematically a Pederscon commitment is defined as
+A Pedersen commitment can be thought of as a sealed box which is tamper-proof and contains a secret.
+Mathematically a Pedersen commitment is defined as

 ```
 P(v,s) = v[G] + s[Q]